aimhigherweb/iec_website/content/what-we-do/dry-eye-disease.md

 ![](/uploads/dry-eye-causes.png)

 Severe cases of dry eye are due to low production of aqueous tears, referred to as **aqueous deficient dry eye**.
 This is less common than evaporative dry eye, and may be due to autoimmune disease, dehydration, poor sleep, medication or prior eye surgery.<sup>1</sup>

+#### How can dry eye disease be treated?

+Dry eye disease treatment is tailored depending on the cause (blepharitis, MGD, environmental or aqueous deficient).
+It is also tiered, in that mild treatments are used first followed by more intense methods if other therapies fail. **[See our complete list of dry eye treatments here.](https://www.innovativeeyecare.com.au/what-we-do/treating-dry-eye-disease-step-by-step/)** Most of these treatments for mild dry eye disease can be completed at home, but we also has a host of more intense therapies that can be complete in-office. **[See the list of treatments our optometrists can perform at Innovative Eye Care here.](https://www.innovativeeyecare.com.au/what-we-do/in-office-treatments-for-dry-eye/)**

 #### References